microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 This removes the named response header.

-`When` specifies if the response header should be included for successful responses or for all responses.
+`When` specifies if the response header should be removed for all, successful, or failure responses.
 Any response with a status code less than 400 is considered a success.

 ### ResponseHeadersAllowed